soura-b/soura-b.github.io/essays/onDisruption.md

 ### Footnotes
 [^1]: Underneath the veneer of science fiction, the _Foundation_ series is masterful socio-political tale.
 Some say that Asimov was inspired by the rise and fall of the Roman Empire in writing this series.
 In my humble opinion, he takes it much further&mdash;exploring nuances of the nature of power, jurisprudence, economic interdependence, and religion versus the state.
 [^2]: I always wanted to use the phrase "galactic primacy" in a blog post.
 [^3]: How do you know that a non-consumer is willing to make such a tradeoff?
 One way is to listen to the question they ask you.
-If they ask, "Why should I use it?", then the status quo is still dominates their choice.
+If they ask, "Why should I use it?", then the status quo still dominates their choice.
 However, if they ask "When can I have it?", then you may just be at the cusp of something great.
-[^4]: Unfortunately, disruptive innovation is held up as the poster child for change.
-Small, everyday improvements that add up to market-dominating competitive advantage is overlooked.
+[^4]: Disruptive innovation is held up as the poster child for change.
+Small, everyday improvements that add up to market-dominating competitive advantage are overlooked.
+We all prefer drama.